Bill Shorten: Entry into politics

 Prior to the 1996 federal election, aged 28, Shorten contested Labor preselection for the Division of Maribyrnong.
 He was defeated by Bob Sercombe, who went on to retain the seat for Labor at the election.
 In February 1998, Shorten won preselection for the safe Labor seat of Melton at the 1999 state election.
 He was not a resident of the electorate, located on the rural–urban fringe to Melbourne's north-west.
 He subsequently resigned as a candidate in order to become state secretary of the AWU.

-In 2005, Shorten announced that he would again seek preselection for the Division of Maribyrnong, challenging Bob Sercombe (the sitting member and a member of the Beazley shadow ministry).
+In 2005, Shorten announced that he would again seek preselection for the Division of Maribyrnong, challenging Sercombe (who was now a member of the Beazley shadow ministry).
 Justifying his challenge to an incumbent Labor MP, Shorten said, "...we haven't won a federal election since 1993.
 When your footy team loses four consecutive grand finals, you renew the team."

 On 28 February 2006, Sercombe announced that he was withdrawing his candidacy for re-selection, a few days before the vote of local members in which Shorten was expected to poll very strongly.
 As a result, Shorten was selected unopposed to contest the seat.
 Later in 2006, during the Beaconsfield Mine collapse, Shorten, as National Secretary of the AWU, played a role as a negotiator and commentator on developments in the immediate aftermath and the ensuing rescue operations.
 The mine rescue operations drew mass national media coverage, and raised Shorten's political profile ahead of the 2007 election.

-Rudd government
+First Rudd government

 At the 2007 federal election, Shorten was elected to the House of Representatives as the Labor MP for Maribyrnong.
 It was speculated that with his high public profile and general popularity within the Labor Party, he might immediately be given a front-bench portfolio; however, when asked about the possibility, new Prime Minister Kevin Rudd said that he believed parliamentary experience was essential when designating front-bench portfolios.
 Instead, Rudd announced that Shorten would become Parliamentary Secretary for Disabilities and Children's Services.
-As Parliamentary Secretary, Shorten pushed hard for the National Disability Insurance Scheme, something which was later to become a key policy of the Labor Government.
+As Parliamentary Secretary, Shorten pushed hard for the National Disability Insurance Scheme, something which was later to become a key policy of the Labor government.

+Leadership spills

 Shorten would later become one of the main factional leaders involved in the replacement of Kevin Rudd as Prime Minister and Leader of the Labor Party with Julia Gillard in the 2010 leadership challenge.